 PIMS Postdoctoral Fellows

-Each fall, the Pacific Institute for the Mathematical Sciences (PIMS) invites nominations of outstanding young researchers in the mathematical sciences for Postdoctoral Fellows for the following year.
-Candidates must be nominated by one or more scientists or by a Department (or Departments) affiliated with PIMS.
-The fellowships are intended to supplement support provided by the sponsor, and are tenable at any of PIMS' Canadian member universities: Simon Fraser University, the University of Alberta, the University of British Columbia, the University of Calgary, the University of Lethbridge, the University of Regina, the University of Saskatchewan, and the University of Victoria, as well as at the PIMS affiliate University of Northern British Columbia.
+Each fall, the Pacific Institute for the Mathematical Sciences (PIMS) invites nominations of outstanding young researchers in the mathematical sciences for postdoctoral fellows for the following year.
+Candidates must be nominated by one or more scientists or by a department (or departments) affiliated with PIMS.
+The fellowships are intended to supplement support provided by the sponsor, and are tenable at any of PIMS' Canadian member universities: Simon Fraser University, the University of Alberta, the University of British Columbia, the University of Calgary, the University of Lethbridge, the University of Manitoba, the University of Regina, the University of Saskatchewan, and the University of Victoria.

 Award decisions are made by the PIMS PDF Review Panel based on the excellence of the candidate, potential for participation in PIMS programs and potential for involvement with PIMS partners.
 PIMS Postdoctoral Fellows will be expected to participate in all PIMS activities related to the Fellow's area of expertise and will be encouraged to spend time at more than one site.
 To ensure that PIMS Postdoctoral Fellows are able to participate fully in Institute activities, they may not teach more than two single-term courses per year.

-Nominees must have a Ph.D. or equivalent (or expect to receive a Ph.D. by December 31 of the year in which the fellowship is awarded) and be within three years of their Ph.D. as of December 31 of the year of nomination.
-The fellowship may be taken up at any time between September 1 of the year the fellowship is awarded and January 1 of the year after that.
+Nominees must have a Ph.D. or equivalent or expect to receive a Ph.D. by December 31, 2017 and have received a Ph.D. on or after January 1, 2014.
+The fellowship may be taken up at any time between September 1, 2017 and January 1, 2018.
 The fellowship is for one year and is renewable for at most one additional year.

 Regular PIMS Postdoctoral Fellowships